Roman-HLIS-Cosmology-PIT/HAZARD-simulator/README.md

 Outputs:

-Tabular files (CSV/HDF5) with event-level energy deposition, position, and particle ID
+Tabular files (CSV/HDF5) with event-level energy deposition, position, and particle ID.
+This is run for a single species only, as specified by the species index passed in the config.yml file.

 2. electron_spread.py
 Purpose: